spacecatpixel/lokidocs/docs/Lokinet/Guides/ExitProvider.md

 The `--bind` flag tells where to bind the zmq socket, it also takes `ipc:///path/to/auth.socket` to bind to a unix socket.

-The `--cmd` flag is a path to a script or executable that is used for the actual logic of the authentication, the script is passed to arguments: `clientaddress.loki` and `base64_encoded_auth_code`, the script should return exit code 0 on auth success or non-zero on auth failure.
+The `--cmd` flag is a path to a script or executable that is used for the actual logic of the authentication, the script is passed two arguments: `clientaddress.loki` and `base64_encoded_auth_code`, the script should return exit code 0 on auth success or non-zero on auth failure.

 An example implementation of this script could be the following shell script: